talsec/Free-RASP-Android/README.md

 ```

 ## Step 3: Handle detected threats
 Implement methods of `ThreatListener.ThreatDetected`.
 For example, you can kill the app, warn the user or send the event to your backend service.
+If you decide to kill the application from the callback, make sure that you use an appropriate way of killing it.

 To learn more about these checks, visit our [wiki](https://github.com/talsec/Free-RASP-Community/wiki/Threat-detection) page that provides an explanation for them.